-Conformance of all nodes has to be tested against specifications.
+The conformance of all nodes has to be tested against specifications.
 However, except for a few interop cases defined by the MSF for LTE, the conformance suites for EPC are still under development by the MSF.
-We have studied the interface definitions and procedural requirements for the conformance of all nodes, and developed in-house conformance test suites that are most apt for current scenarios.
+We have studied the interface definitions and procedural requirements for the conformance of all nodes and developed in-house conformance test suites that are most apt for current scenarios.

 Q12.
 Can you please point us to conformance specs in the standard as part of your links?
 This way I can follow your slides as well.